lagmunicamp/polycid/README.md

 install.packages("tidyverse")
 ```

-After installing those packages, the app can be obtained using the following command:
+After installing those packages, the app can be launched using the following command:

 ```r
 shiny::runGitHub("polycid","lagmunicamp")
 ```
-Other packages may be required or updated.
+Other packages may be required and the launch will fail, a message with the missing package will be shown.
+In this case, install all the new required packages until the app is launched.